Residence Life Snapshot

-Students should use surge protectors on appliances such as computers, microwaves, etc.
+Students should use surge protectors on electronics and appliances such as computers, microwaves, etc.

 Refrigerators must be plugged directly into wall electrical sockets.
-The University has the right to limit or expand use of appliances.
+The University has the right to limit use of appliances.

-Each residence hall contains at least one small kitchen area (some residence halls have a kitchen area on each floor) that contains a sink, microwave, and refrigerator.
-Laughlin House, Rea House, and Fickes Hall also have stove-tops and ovens in the house kitchens and Woodland Hall has a stove-top available.
+Each residence hall contains at least one small kitchen area (some residence halls have a kitchen area on each floor) that contain a sink, microwave, and refrigerator.
+Laughlin House, Rea House, and Fickes Hall also have stove-tops and ovens in the house kitchens.
+Woodland Hall also has a stove-top available.
 The use of approved electrical appliances must be restricted to the kitchen area(s).
 As members of a community, students should remember the following when using a kitchen area:

 - Residents are responsible for cleaning appliances, dishes, etc. that they use.
-Dishes left dirty in the kitchen or bathrooms for more than 24 hours will be thrown out.
+Dirty dishes left in the kitchen or bathrooms for more than 24 hours will be thrown out.

 - Refrigerators are for all residents to use.
 Residents should mark their food in some way and should remove old food appropriately.
 Refrigerators will be cleaned at the end of each term and unmarked and spoiled food will be thrown out.

-- The University does not accept responsibility for food left in refrigerators; therefore, students should respect the personal property of others and refrain from using or taking food left by other resident students without their expressed consent to do so.
+- The University does not accept responsibility for food left in refrigerators.
+Students should respect the personal property of others and refrain from using or taking food left by other resident students without their expressed consent to do so.
 Students will be subject to disciplinary action if they remove another student's personal belongings from the kitchen area(s).

 - When cooking, students must be present in the kitchen area.
 Students are not permitted to cook food in the microwave unless present.
 Disciplinary action, including fines, will be taken if these procedures are not followed.

 - A student failing to maintain the safety of the kitchen will be fined $25.00 and may face additional disciplinary action.
-This includes leaving an oven or cooktop on after food preparation is completed or failing to clean up spills.
+This includes leaving an oven or cook top on or failing to clean up after use.

 All campus residents should be concerned with the safety and handling of University property-both in individual rooms and public areas.
 Residents should do their best to see that University property is not damaged or stolen.
 Respect for the residential environment is crucial to developing a residence hall community in which members can take pride in their environment.

-You and your roommate(s) are responsible for any damage, misuse, or theft of University property that occurs in your residence hall room.
+You and your roommate(s) are responsible for any damage, misuse, or theft of University property that occurs in your room/apartment.
 You must pay replacement, reassembly, or repair cost for any missing or damaged property.

 Individual Room Damage Policy

 Residents failing to return their signed RCR within a week of their move-in will be held responsible for any additional damages incurred during their residency.
 Upon vacating a room, the Residence Life staff will conduct an inspection using the original RCR as a basis for assessing any missing or damaged furnishings or property of the University.
-Once the inspection has been conducted, the GRD, AC, or AD will forward the completed form to the Director of Residence Life.
+Once the inspection has been conducted, Residence Life Staff will forward the completed form to the Director of Student Affairs & Residence Life.
 If it is determined that fines for damages or missing property are to be issued, the resident(s) of the room will be billed accordingly.
 Damage costs will be split evenly among residents unless specified otherwise by the residents.

 Billing for individual room damage is completed after residents move out of their room.
-Students are responsible for the damage costs that are listed in the Terms and Conditions of Residence Living for each year.
-The Office of Residence Life must receive any appeals to damage charges in writing within two weeks of the issuance of the bill.
+Students are responsible for the damage costs that are listed in the Residence Life Terms and Conditions for each year.
+The Office of Residence Life & Student Activities - Student Affairs must receive any appeals to damage charges in writing within two weeks of the issuance of the bill.
 After that time, appeals will not be granted.

 Common/Public Area Damage Policy

-When individual responsibility for damage and loss in public areas (e.g., bathrooms, lounges, etc.) cannot be determined, a charge will be made to all students within a reasonably defined area (e.g., room, floor, building, etc.) If the individual(s) responsible for damaged or stolen property cannot be identified, the cost of damages to any common/public area of a hall will be assessed and divided among the residents as appropriate.
-The GRD will work with the students and staff in the residence area to determine, if possible, who is responsible for the damage.
-If the bill is to be divided among residents, the residence life staff will notify those residents of the cost per person that will be charged to their student account.
+When individual responsibility for damage and loss in public areas (e.g., bathrooms, lounges, etc.) cannot be determined, a charge will be made to all students within a reasonably defined area (e.g., room, floor, building, etc.) If the individual(s) responsible for damaged or stolen property cannot be identified, the cost of damages to any common/public area of a residence hall or apartment will be assessed and divided among the residents as appropriate.
+The Graduate Resident Director will work with the students and staff in the residence hall or apartment to determine, if possible, who is responsible for the damage.
+If the bill is to be divided among residents, the Residence Life staff will notify those residents of the cost per person that will be charged to their student account.
 Common area damage may not be appealed.

-While every person likes to personalize her space in order to feel at home, the residence hall areas are governed by certain local fire safety ordinances.
-Since your living space is intended to serve not only you and your roommates, but also the residents who live there in the coming years, certain guidelines for personalizing rooms or apartments are necessary.
-Additionally, certain adhesives and/or other hanging elements often damage walls and other University furnishings.
-It is necessary for resident students to be aware of the following guidelines in keeping with local safety codes and with University policy:
+While every person likes to personalize her space in order to feel at home, the residence halls are governed by certain local fire safety ordinances.
+Since your living space is intended to serve not only you and your roommates, but also the residents who live there in the future, certain guidelines for personalizing rooms or apartments are necessary.
+Additionally, certain adhesives and/or other hanging elements often damage walls and furnishings.
+It is necessary for resident students to be aware of the following guidelines in keeping with local fire safety ordinances and University policy:

 - Students are not authorized to paint (including washable paint), renovate, or modify their rooms in any way.
 Glow in the dark paint or markers are not permitted.